How good are you? A Rifleman can put 5 rounds into a postage stamp at 25 yards prone unsupported. No bag, no bipod, no bench.

 If you’ve wanted to learn the finer points of putting accurate rounds on target this is for you.
 We’ll spend two days learning how to shoot the rifle from standing, seated, kneeling and prone with just a sling to help steady the rifle.
 No bipods, bags or benches (although we do make any allowances needed for a person's physical limitations).

 We’ll do our shooting at 25 yards using reduced size targets to simulate distances of up to 500 yards.
 There’s no point walking back and forth to far away targets or worrying about wind and drop until you can actually put rounds on a simulated size target.
-The 500 yard target is a 1" square.
+The 500 yard target is a 1" square (the size of a postage stamp).

 Here's the link to Appleseed's national calendar if you can't make it to this one.